Fulmine-Labs/Eyball/README.md

 ## Datasources used

-Cancer Imaging Archive images, stored in Orthanc
+Cancer Imaging Archive images, stored in Orthanc.

-CT images randomly selected from internet sources for testing
+CT Lung images randomly selected from internet sources for testing

 ## Current Version
 The current stable version of the project is 0.1